INFORMATION FOR PARENTS

 We are here to ensure that every student has the support they need to be successful at Southern.

-- Career Services provides direction on choosing a major and discovering a career calling.
+- Life Calling and Career Services provides direction on choosing a major and discovering a career calling.

 - Counseling Services offers professional and confidential counseling.